sanger-pathogens/nextflow-commons/configs/README.md

 ## 2. Identify processes for each pipeline

-Each Nextflow pipeline is built from processes (tasks).
+Each Nextflow pipeline is built from processes, which are applied to each input data item (task).
 To customise resources, you first need to know which processes are used in your pipeline.
 There are two ways to find them:

 ### Using our gitlab repositories:

-1) Go to the relevant GitLab repository for your pipeline. ([pathogen pipelines gitlab page](https://gitlab.internal.sanger.ac.uk/sanger-pathogens/pipelines))
+1) Go to the relevant git repository for your pipeline. ([PaM Informatics pipelines page on WSI private Gitlab](https://gitlab.internal.sanger.ac.uk/sanger-pathogens/pipelines) or [public Github page](https://github.com/sanger-pathogens))
 2) Open the `main.nf` file
 3) Look at the `IMPORT MODULES/SUBWORKFLOWS` section.
 This lists all modules and subworkflows that are imported.